sgclasher/agentblueprint/README.md

 - **Cross-Device Persistence**: Timelines persist across devices and sessions through Supabase database
 - **PDF Export**: Professional timeline reports with executive-ready formatting
 - **Mobile-Responsive Design**: Optimized for all device types

+#### **Architecture & State Management**
+The timeline feature uses a dedicated Zustand store (`useBusinessProfileStore`) that manages the complete state of the user's interaction, including business profile data, timeline settings (like the selected scenario), the generated AI timeline, and UI states for loading and export progress.
+The component structure is broken down into modular pieces for headers, sidebars, forms, and the core visualization, ensuring maintainability.
+PDF exports are handled by a dedicated React component (`TimelinePDFTemplate.tsx`) and a secure server-side API route.

 ### 👥 **Client Profile Management** ✨ **(Enhanced with Business Intelligence & Systems Architecture)**
 - **ProfileWizard**: ✨ **SIMPLIFIED** - 2-step guided form with MVP business intelligence methodology